Walter Scott-Elliot

 Captain Walter Travers Scott-Elliot (9 October 1895 – 14 December 1977) was a British company director and politician who served one term as a Member of Parliament.
-However, he is best remembered for the cause of his death: he and his wife were both murdered by Archibald Hall, whom they had hired as a butler.
+He is remembered for the cause of his death: he and his wife were both murdered by Scottish serial killer Archibald Hall, whom they had hired as a butler.

 Family

 Scott-Elliot was from an aristocratic Scottish family based in Arkleton near Langholm, Dumfriesshire, and was educated at Eton.
 He fought in the Coldstream Guards during the First World War, until 1919.
 On leaving, he joined the Bombay Company Ltd, which traded goods, mainly cotton, between Britain and India.
 From 1927 he was managing director.
 When he succeeded his father as Laird of Arkleton, he also took over the hill-farming on the estate.
 In the Second World War he served as a specialist civil servant at the Ministry of Labour.

 Election to Parliament

 At the 1945 general election, Scott-Elliot was elected as Labour Party Member of Parliament for Accrington.
-His background made him an unlikely recruit for the Labour Party, although he was perfectly sincere in his beliefs that socialist planning was best for business.
+His background made him an unlikely recruit for the Labour Party, although he was sincere in his belief that socialist planning was best for business.
 His connection with the cotton trade helped him make friends among the weavers in the constituency.